 - Usage: Override

-to adjust AI positioning or actions. - Benefit: Enhances AI responsiveness in fast-paced combat.
+OnTrackTargetUpdatedto adjust AI positioning or actions. - Benefit: Enhances AI responsiveness in fast-paced combat.

 Behavior Customization

-allows customization of AI behaviors through several useful customizable functions.
-This concept enables developers to tailor AI without modifying core logic, using BP_EnemyInfo
+The SM_Behavior allows customization of AI behaviors through several useful customizable functions.
+This concept enables developers to tailor AI without modifying core logic, using BP_EnemyInfo or child classes like SM_Humanoid_CombatBehavior.

 - Purpose: Provides flexible behavior tuning for different enemy types.